Lamb Bacon Co.

 Clint is a Learning and Development specialist and Human Resource Consultant with over 16 years experience helping on the front line with people management and leadership issues.
 His background includes managing a range of state and national HR programs within government, community and commercial sectors in organisations with strong service-oriented cultures.

 Clint has a proven record providing people development services across a range of behavioural, people management and leadership topics.
 With a passion for seeing people move toward their potential in the workplace, he has been effective in engaging learners, achieving tangible results and strengthening businesses.
 He continues to be an active student of organisational behaviour.

-Andrew Horabin is a professional speaker, facilitator, author, comedian and award-winning singer/songwriter.
+Speaker, facilitator, author, comedian and award-winning singer/songwriter.

 In this entertaining and engaging keynote, professional facilitator and comedian Andrew Horabin will helps us explore some of the 12 BULLS that block open communication, including defensiveness, excuses, gossip and sarcasm.